bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 I added comments to where I made the changes.

-Notice however, we have maintained our module tree.
+Notice however, we have maintained our module hierarchy.
 Even though the `constants` mod is in it's own file, it still has `main.rs` as its root.